stoyan-vuchev/magic-message/README.md

 ## License

-Magic Message is Open Source and licenced under the MIT License.
+Magic Message is Open Source and licensed under the MIT License.

 ```
 MIT License